serverlesstechnology/dynamo-es/README.md

 - `make configure`

 Note that this crate used the [AWS DynamoDb Rust SDK](https://aws.amazon.com/sdk-for-rust/), which is currently in Developer Preview.
-This means that bugs will be addressed but the underlying interfaces may still be changed resulting in significant changes within this crate.
+This means that any bugs will be addressed but the underlying interfaces may still be changed resulting in significant changes within this crate.
 See the [AWS SDK public roadmap for more information](https://github.com/awslabs/aws-sdk-rust/projects/1).

-It is recommended that tables
+It is recommended that tables are configured to allow only transactions.
 See:
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis-iam.html